Marvel Releases ’Eternals’ First Look Including Ripped Kumail Nanjiani

-Family is synonymous with Fast and Furious, but Marvel wants in on it, too.
+Family is synonymous with The Fast and the Furious, but Marvel wants in on it, too.
 “The world may change and evolve, but the one thing that will never change: we’re all part of one big family,” a new video from Marvel Studios reads, along with footage from their upcoming slate, including Black Widow, Shang-Chi and the Legend of the Ten Rings, and Eternals.
-It’s our first look at Oscar winner Chloe Zhao’s superhero film, and our first look at ripped Kumail Nanjani.
+It’s our first look at Oscar winner Chloe Zhao’s superhero film (that’s fun to say), and our first look at ripped Kumail Nanjani.
 Watch it above.

+The video also reveals the titles for the sequels to Black Panther and Captain Marvel — Black Panther: Wakanda Forever and The Marvels, respectively — and a brief appearance of the Fantastic 4 logo, confirming that Mister Fantastic, Invisible Woman, the Thing, and the Human Torch will soon join the MCU.

 –Black Widow, July 9, 2021